BabbleSim/ext_NRF52_hw_models/docs/UART.md

 and have the RTR propagated to the CTS.
 To do this, just configure the same FIFO file name for both the Rx and Tx, for example like:
 `-uart0_fifob_rxfile=looped_back -uart0_fifob_txfile=looped_back`
+Note that you can also use the loopback backend when connecting a single instance in loopback, and have the same result with lower overhead, and no files created on disk.

 **IMPOTANT**:
-  Do not connect both devices which are connected thru the UART to the Physical layer simulation.
+  Do not connect both devices which are connected thru the UART FIFO backend to the Physical layer simulation simultaneously.
 Connect only the one which has the BLE/15.4 controller.
   Otherwise, with the current implementation the simulation will deadlock with very high likelihood, and if it does not deadlock it will slow down the simulation considerably.
   You can still provide the sim_id and an unused device number to the other device, but